kirankalsi/fundamental_project/README.md

 ### Future Improvements
 This application successfully implemented CRUD functionalities.
 However there are a number of improvements I would like to implement:
+* Make relationship between tables as drafted (many-to-many), use SelectMultipleField in forms
-* Improve the project testing and hope to see the overall coverage increase and be closer to 100%
+* Improve the project testing, overall coverage should increase and be closer to 100%
+* Currently I have to manually build in Jenkins, I want this process to be automated
+* Have more valiadators, as described in the risk assessment
-* Make the application to be more user friendly to improve the overall user experience (eg: present data in tables)
+* Make the application more user friendly to improve the overall user experience (eg: present data in tables)
 * Add a filter which orders genres and films by IDs, most recent and alphabetically
 * Update the ratings system to show a thumbs up when above and thumbs down when below a certain number

+### Author
+**Kiran Kalsi**